chapel-lang/chapel/doc/rst/tools/mason/mason.rst

 This program will run as-is, but we aren't using our ``HelloWorld`` dependecy just yet.
 In order to use the package, we need to add a ``use HelloWorld`` to bring in the dependency.
-This now gives us access to the whole module namespace of the ``HelloWorld`` package, and we can call all of the available functions.
+This gives us access to the whole module namespace of the ``HelloWorld`` package, and we can call all of the available functions.

 Let's call the ``helloChapelFriends()`` function to make sure that it worked.